 John Barkmeyer represents companies in the health care, financial services and technology sectors, among others, in a range of complex civil litigation, government investigations and enforcement actions, and internal corporate reviews.
 Mr. Barkmeyer has defended actions arising under the False Claims Act (FCA), the Anti-Kickback Statute, the Consumer Financial Protection Act and the Commodity Exchange Act.
 He also has assisted clients in investigations, inquiries and enforcement matters conducted by, among other entities, the Department of Justice, the Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission, the Consumer Financial Protection Bureau, the Federal Deposit Insurance Commission and state enforcement agencies.
 Mr. Barkmeyer has practiced before federal trial and appellate courts across the United States.
 In recognition of his work, he was named one of Best Lawyers’ 2023 Ones to Watch in America.

 Representative matters include:

-defending multiple entities in a nationwide network of affiliated skilled nursing facilities in post-trial motions practice overturning jury verdicts under the FCA totaling several hundred million dollars;
+- defending multiple entities in a nationwide network of affiliated skilled nursing facilities in post-trial motions practice overturning jury verdicts under the FCA totaling several hundred million dollars;

-successfully achieving summary judgment for a medical device manufacturer and supplier against an FCA suit alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;
+- successfully achieving summary judgment for a medical device manufacturer and supplier against an FCA suit alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;

-representing a debt relief services provider in a series of consumer protection enforcement proceedings initiated by federal and state authorities; and
+- representing a debt relief services provider in a series of consumer protection enforcement proceedings initiated by federal and state authorities; and

-representing a pharmaceutical company in connection with an SEC investigation into various accounting practices and issues related to subsidiary entities.
+- representing a pharmaceutical company in connection with an SEC investigation into various accounting practices and issues related to subsidiary entities.

 In his pro bono practice, Mr. Barkmeyer is co-leader of the Housing Impact Project team in the firm’s Washington, D.C. office, in which he has represented more than a dozen low-income tenants in eviction and other housing-related matters before the District of Columbia courts and administrative agencies.
 He also regularly volunteers at the D.C.
 Superior Court’s Landlord-Tenant Resource Center.